Kraigie/nostrum/docs/static/Gateway Intents.md

 # Gateway Intents

-The Discord API allows you to fine tune the payloads that are received by your bot, gateway intents.
+The Discord API allows you to fine tune the payloads that are received by your bot through gateway intents.

-When connecting to Discord you can instruct Discord on what events you want to receive (i.e. messages, user presences, etc.).
+When connecting to Discord you can instruct Discord on which events you want to receive (i.e. messages, user presences, etc.).

-Nostrum allows you to set these intents within your configuration, **by default all intents are enabled**.
+Nostrum allows you to set these intents within your configuration, **by default all intents are enabled, including privileged ones**.

 To pass intents you should use the following configuration:
 ```elixir